moebiussurfing/ofxSurfingSmooth/README.md

 </details>

 ### TODO
 + Add "Real" nested sub-groups tree levels.
-Now the params are recreated on one depth level.
+Now the params are recreated on one depth level only.
-+ Add colors types, vectors, using templates...
++ Add more types: colors, 2D/3D vectors, using templates ? ...
 + Add thresholds/onSet/bonk independent for each variable/channel: make it functional.
 Add callbacks...
 + Add param to calibrate max history smooth/speed.